Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Model framework

 In the above equation, $g_i$ is the spin-color degeneracy factor for identified hadrons, and $d\Sigma_{\mu}$ is the hypersurface element determined by the projection method~\cite{Pang:2018zzo}.
 The thermal distribution ($f_{\rm eq}$) and the out-of-equilibrium corrections ($\delta f_{\pi}$ and $\delta f_{V}$) satisfy

 where $T_\text{f}$ is the chemical freezeout temperature, and $B$ represents the baryon number of an identified hadron.
 The out-of-equilibrium corrections above are obtained from the Boltzmann equation via the relaxation time approximation~\citep{McNelis:2021acu}.
-Contributions from resonance decay have been taken into account in this work based on Ref.~\cite{Pang:2018zzo}, although hadronic scatterings after the QGP phase has not been included yet.
+We take into account the resonance decay contributions, as conducted in Ref.~\cite{Pang:2018zzo}, when evaluating the directed flows of pions, protons and $\Lambda$ hyperons.
+However, the $\Lambda$ polarization is still computed directly on the hadronization hypersurface, as discussed in the next subsection, without contributions from these resonance decays.
+Effects of hadronic scatterings after the QGP phase have not been included in the present work.